-The doctoral curriculum requires students to take the PhD Qualifying Presentation 1 and 2, LST Seminar S3 to F5 and IGP Off-Campus Training I (or II), with the goal of helping students acquire research-executing skills, problem-setting skills, problemsolving skills, and innovative creativity.
+The doctoral curriculum requires students to take the PhD Qualifying Presentation 1 and 2, and LST Seminar S3 to F5, with the goal of helping students acquire research-executing skills, problem-setting skills, problem-solving skills, and innovative creativity.
 In addition, LST Bioleader Training 1 and 2, PhD Internship 1 to 4, and Career Development in Industry will be offered for students to learn communication and leadership skills.
 In total, this education system will nurture students as exceptional scientists and engineers, and therefore, specific curriculum examples by field are not given.